tldr-pages/tldr/pages/common/du.md

 `du -sh {{path/to/directory}}`

-- (x) is used to exclude NFS or other file types within the partition that is being scanned:
+- The (x) is used to exclude NFS or other file types within the partition that is being scanned:

 `du -xsh {{path/to/directory}}`